Mini Egg Cookies

 Hi Jessie!
 Thanks for sharing this recipe.
 I tried it out n it came

 out so good.
 We don’t get self raising flour here so I made my own.
 The cookies are very delicious.
 I made it like marble by mixing both the doughs together.
-Can’t wait to try the other recipes from your blog.
+Can’t wait to try the other recipes from your blog.5 stars

 Shweta